ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 ### Nightsinger

+*Owned by Cloaken*

-This fashionable dark blue leather fancy jerkin acts as [glamored studded leather](https://www.dndbeyond.com/magic-items/glamoured-studded-leather).
+This black leather fancy jerkin has lions embossed into the front of it.

 #### Attunement Bonus

-- Advantage on all stealth checks.
+You have advantage on all Dexterity (Stealth) checks when you're in darkness or dim light.

 ### Phoenix Breastplate